+The SEO industry is continually changing due to the frequent changes made to Google’s algorithm.
+Nonetheless, the one aspect of SEO that stays constant is that it’s made up of On-Page and Off-Page activities.
 Your SEO strategy comes down to providing search engines (and let’s face it, we’re mostly talking about Google) with what they need to give the best user experience.

 White hat SEO techniques can, therefore, be grouped like this:

 On-Page SEO optimizes each web page to target a keyword and appeal to search engines and users.
-Strategies include keyword research, content, image optimization, metatags and more.
+Strategies include keyword research, content, image optimization, meta tags and more.

 Technical SEO optimizes elements of a website that are not content-related – think the backend structure and architecture of the site.
 Strategies set out to improve site speed, mobile friendliness, crawlability, indexing, architecture, user experience, structured data, and security.

 Off-page SEO builds your site’s authority and reputation through other high-quality websites.
 Techniques include link building, local listings, directory profiles, and forums.

 Ultimately, all of these techniques should aim to show search engines how your site ticks three important boxes: